Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Jacksonville has played 12 games, with four wins against the spread.

-- The Jaguars have covered the spread twice this season when underdogs by 9 points or more (in three chances).
+- The Jaguars have covered the spread twice this year when underdogs by 9 points or more (in three chances).

-- Jacksonville's games this season have hit the over on only two of 12 set point totals (16.7%).
+- Jacksonville's games this season have gone over the point total only two times in 12 opportunities (16.7%).

-- When Jacksonville piles up more than 354.1 yards, the team is 1-4 against the spread and 1-4 overall.
+- In games that Jacksonville piles up more than 354.1 yards, the team is 1-4 against the spread and 1-4 overall.

 - The Jaguars have turned the ball over seven more times (21 total) than the Titans have forced a turnover (14) this season.